tremendous-rewards/embed/docs/documentation.md

 ## Access

+> [!NOTE]
+> The Embed flow requires review and approval by Tremendous.
+Please reach out if you're planning on integrating.

 ### API keys
 You can get started immediately with your integration using our sandbox environment.
 First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com).